-Clinical psychology is a subdiscipline of psychology which deals with explanation and understanding of mental disorders (psychopathology) psychological factors that influence somatic diseases (psychosomatics) psychological treatment methods – different kinds of psychotherapy.
+Clinical psychology is a subdiscipline of psychology which deals with explanation and understanding of mental disorders (psychopathology), psychological factors that influence somatic diseases (psychosomatics) and psychological treatment methods – different kinds of psychotherapy.

 Clinical psychology today contains a number of different schools and traditions that involve widely different theories, different kinds of research methods, and different kinds of psychological treatment.

 Three important traditions today are the psychoanalytic/psychodynamic, the cognitive/behavioural, and the family therapy traditions, but even within each of these traditions there is a large variety of theories, approaches to research, and psychological treatment methods.